Eduardo Bonilla-Silva: Early influences

-Bonilla-Silva was educated in Puerto Rico where he double majored in Sociology and Economics.
-In his work White Supremacy and Racism in the Post-civil Rights Era, he says that "Myriam Muniz, Arturo Torrecillas, Carlos Buitrago, Juan Jose Baldrich, Carlos Ramos [...] shaped my sociological imagination."
-Bonilla-Silva has stated that Jose A. Padin and Charles Camic were two mentors that influenced his development as a sociologist.
+Bonilla-Silva was educated in Puerto Rico, where he double majored in Sociology and Economics.
+In his work White Supremacy and Racism in the Post-civil Rights Era, he says: "Myriam Muniz, Arturo Torrecillas, Carlos Buitrago, Juan Jose Baldrich, Carlos Ramos [...] shaped my sociological imagination."
+Bonilla-Silva has stated that Jose A. Padin and Charles Camic were two mentors who influenced his development as a sociologist.

 As an early sociologist, Bonilla-Silva was focused on Marxist ideas.
 He learned this from his mentor, Arturo Torrecillas.
 Torrecillas served as a professor of the Sociology and Anthropology Department at Bonilla-Silva's undergraduate university.

 Family and early life

 Born in Pennsylvania, Silva grew up in a family of intellectuals.
-His father, Jacinto Silva, was a university lecturer and his mother, Ruth Maria Silva, was a sociologist like her son.
+His father, Jacinto Bonilla, was a university lecturer and his mother, Ruth Maria Silva, was a sociologist, like her son.

 Bonilla-Silva married Mary Hovsepian He has a son named Omar Francisco Bonilla from a previous marriage.

 Education and career

-Bonilla-Silva received his BA in sociology and economics from the University of Puerto Rico, Río Piedras Campus in 1984, and his MA and PhD from the University of Wisconsin–Madison in 1987 and 1993, respectively.
-He taught at the University of Michigan from 1993–1998 and at Texas A&M University from 1998–2005, after which he joined the Duke faculty.
+Bonilla-Silva received his BA in sociology and economics from the University of Puerto Rico, Río Piedras Campus, in 1984, and his MA and PhD from the University of Wisconsin–Madison in 1987 and 1993, respectively.
+He taught at the University of Michigan from 1993 to 1998 and at Texas A&M University from 1998 to 2005, after which he joined the Duke faculty.